CesarBocassi/newspaper-cesar/README.md

 # newspaper-cesar
 This is a repository of a fictional journal of César.

-The news link is the following:
+The original news link is as follows: